Cistercian architecture: Legacy

+In the architectural style and the materials with which the Alcobaça Monastery was built, Portugal possesses one of the best preserved examples of Early Gothic.
+In Spain, Valbuena Abbey, Monastery of Iranzu, Santes Creus or Poblet Abbey are also among the best preserved cistercian monasteries, especially impressive for their, in the case of Poblet, for the fortified royal residence within.

 The fortified Maulbronn Abbey in Germany is considered "the most complete and best-preserved medieval monastic complex north of the Alps".
 The Transitional Gothic style of its church had a major influence in the spread of Gothic architecture over much of northern and central Europe, and the abbey's elaborate network of drains, irrigation canals and reservoirs has since been recognised as having "exceptional" cultural interest.

 In Poland, the former Cistercian monastery of Pelplin Cathedral is an important example of Brick Gothic.
 Wąchock abbey is one of the most valuable examples of Polish Romanesque architecture.
 The largest Cistercian complex, the Abbatia Lubensis (Lubiąż, Poland), is a masterpiece of baroque architecture and the second largest Christian architectural complex in the world.